 The organization of this paper is as follows.
-We will mainly describe the computation of the nonlinear conductivity.
-The overview of our proposal is described in section \ref{sec:outline}.
-We revisit the conventional computational method in section \ref{sec:conventional-methods}.
+The overview of our proposal is described in Sec.~\ref{sec:outline}.
+We revisit the conventional computational method in Sec.~\ref{sec:conventional-methods}.
 We show how the conventional method breaks down when the action in the gravity dual is neither the DBI type nor the NG type.
-In section \ref{sec:proposal}, we propose a new method to compute the nonlinear transport coefficients.
-Section \ref{sec:higher-order} is devoted to demonstrating how our proposal works for several examples.
-We show our method also works for the models with DBI action, in section \ref{sec:DBI}.
-We describe how our method is applicable in the computation of nonlinear friction coefficients in section \ref{sec:NG}.
-Computations of the effective temperatures based on our method are given in section \ref{sec:effective-temp}.
-We discuss the result at $T=0$ in our model in appendix \ref{sec:T=0}.
+In Sec.~\ref{sec:proposal}, we propose a new method to compute the nonlinear transport coefficients efficiently.
+Section \ref{sec:higher-order} is devoted to demonstrating how our proposal works for the calculations of nonlinear conductivity in several examples.
+We show our method also works for the models with the DBI action, in Sec.~\ref{sec:DBI}.
+We describe how our method is applicable in the computation of nonlinear friction coefficients in Sec.~\ref{sec:NG}.
+Computations of the effective temperatures based on our method are given in Sec.~\ref{sec:effective-temp}.
+We find models in which the effective temperature differs from one mode to another.
+In Appendix \ref{sec:Kim-Pang}, we overview the method proposed in \cite{Kim:2011zd} with comments.
+We discuss the result at $T=0$ in our model in Appendix \ref{sec:T=0}.
 We employ the ingoing Eddington-Finkelstein coordinates for the bulk spacetime in most parts of the main text.
-We exhibit the computations in the Schwarzschild coordinates in appendix \ref{sec:Schwarzschild} for the convenience of the readers.
-We employ the probe approximation throughout this paper.
+We exhibit the computations in the Schwarzschild coordinates in Appendix \ref{sec:Schwarzschild} for the convenience of the readers.